-The two models are provided in two versions each, white on black and black on white.
-They include the 200 brightest stars, except for Polaris, which would have been at an inconvenient location on the models, namely at the north pole.
+The two models include the 200 brightest stars, except for Polaris, which would have been at an inconvenient location on the models, namely at the north pole.

-The separate file clstsph1\a4.pdf in DIN A4 format contains data for the stars on the models.
+The separate file clstsph1_a4.pdf in DIN A4 format contains data for the stars on the models.